ElektraInitiative/PermaplanT/doc/usecases/layers/plants_layer.md

   The user has opened the app and has selected the plants layer.
 - **Main success scenario:**
   - The user is able to add plants and is presented with a list of plant options
+  - The user gets a visual indication which parts of the map are better suited for the plant to be placed (e.g. pH value, moisture, animals or shadows).
-  - The user positions the plant element in the appropriate location in the plan
+  - The user positions the plant element in the appropriate location in the map
   - The user is able to view the relationships between the plants by looking at the lines connecting them.
 The lines indicate the strength of the relationship
   - The user is able to move, edit and delete selected plants
   - The user adjusts the plant elements and their relationships as needed